 TGaz Editor: Change the first two paragraphs of 9.3.1.19 as follows:

-The VHT/HE/NDP Ranging Announcement frame has two three variants, the VHT NDP Announcement frame, the HE NDP Announcement frame and the Ranging NDP Announcement frame.
+The VHT/HE/ Ranging NDP Announcement frame has two three variants, the VHT NDP Announcement frame, the HE NDP Announcement frame and the Ranging NDP Announcement frame.
 The two three formats are distinguished by the setting of the HE subfield and the Ranging subfield in the Sounding Dialog Token field.

 The VHT/HE/Ranging NDP Announcement frame contains at least one STA Info field.
-If the VHT/HE/Ranging NDP Announcement frame contains only one STA Info field, then in the case of VHT or HE NDP Announcement frames the RA field is set to the address of the STA that can provide feedback (see 10.37.5.2 (Rules for VHT sounding protocol sequences)), while in the case of Ranging NDP Announcement frames, the RA address is set to the address of the RSTA.
+If the VHT/HE/Ranging NDP Announcement frame contains only one STA Info field, then in the case of VHT or HE NDP Announcement frames the RA field is set to the address of the STA that can provide feedback (see 10.37.5.2 (Rules for VHT sounding protocol sequences)), while in the case of Ranging NDP Announcement frames, the RA address is set to the address of the RSTA or ISTA who is the intended recipient of this frame.
 If the VHT/HE/Ranging NDP Announcement frame contains more than one STA Info field, then the RA field is set to the broadcast address.

 TGaz Editor: Change the following paragraphs after Figure 9-59as follows: